hgranthorner/wx_elixir/README.md

 ## Steps to get there

-1. Be able to add items based on an input
+1. Be able to add items based on an input - done
 2. Be able to update those items with the correct time stamps
 - Each item would be a struct with multiple time ranges, but one big ol' notes section
 3. Be able to read and write those structs to disk (persistence)